mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

             triples = list(zip(np.ravel(clat*clon), np.ravel(clat*slon), np.ravel(slat)))
             self.kdtrees[region] = cKDTree(triples)

-To further improve performance past just the KD Trees algorithm, ESTA uses the fact that we already know which County/GAI a road network link is in.
-Knowing that is helpful, becuase we can do some pre-processing, and define a subset of the entire grid that intersects this one county.
-Now we can restrict our grid cell search to only those grid cells which are part of this county, and do a KD Trees search on that subset.
+To further improve performance of finding a grid cell, we must notice that we already know which County/GAI a road network link is in.
+Knowing that is helpful becuase we can do some pre-processing and define a subset of the entire grid that intersects a particular county.
+Now we can restrict our grid cell search to only those grid cells which are part of that county, and do a KD Trees search on that subset.

 Using these two powerful tricks together yields the final method used to identify which grid cell a lat/lon point lays within: